-Many children have trouble dealing with the emotions that arise when they lose a game.
+Many children have trouble dealing with the emotions that arise when they lose a game, this is part of their social skills training.
 What’s worse is when they are at school and they lose, the kids who won are likely to gloat.
 It’s a good idea to provide a safe environment at home where they can get used to the fact that you don’t always win.

 If they get upset when they lose, you can end the game until they come back around.
-Positive reinforcement when they play nice or apologise after getting upset, will help them learn that you have better luck keeping a game going if you’re a good sport.
+Positive reinforcement when they play nice or apologize after getting upset will help them learn that you have better luck keeping a game going if you’re a good sport.

 4. Strengthen Emotional Vocabulary